June 15th - 5x15 online

 He is an experienced workshop leader and has toured extensively with the British Council.
 His workshops have been part of a shortlist for the Gulbenkian Prize for Museums and Galleries and were also a part of the Webby Award-winning Barbican’s Can I Have A Word.
 He is co-founder of both Spoke Lab and the international writing collective Malika’s Poetry Kitchen.
 He is the lead vocalist and lyricist for King Midas Sound and has also recorded solo albums with Jahtari Records.

 Neil Gaiman is the author of numerous New York Times bestsellers, including Neverwhere, American Gods, The Ocean at the End of the Lane and the Sandman series of graphic novels.
 Neil Gaiman is credited with being one of the creators of modern comics, as well as an author whose work crosses genres and reaches audiences of all ages.
 He is a prolific creator of works of prose, poetry, film, journalism, comics, song lyrics, and drama.
-In conversation with Rosie Boycott, he'll be talking about the unconfined power of the imagination and fiction's limitless possibilities.

 In A Thousand Ships, broadcaster and classicist Natalie Haynes retells the story of the Trojan War from an all-female perspective, for fans of Madeline Miller and Pat Barker.
 This was never the story of one woman, or two.
 It was the story of all of them. . .